 My last week in Orlando has proved one thing: you´re never too old to visit great amusement parks.
-As Walt Disney once said: “Laugher is timeless, imagination has no age, and dreams are forever”.
+As Walt Disney once said: “Laughter is timeless, imagination has no age, and dreams are forever”.

 Visiting both Disney´s Magic Kingdom and The Wizarding World of Harry Potter was my childhood dream for quite a while.
 Therefore, I´m so happy that this year, together with my sister, we finally made it come true…

-“Laugher is timeless, imagination has no age, and dreams are forever!”
+“Laughter is timeless, imagination has no age, and dreams are forever!”

 – Walt Disney